chiefsmurph/johns-instabot/README.md

-# instagram-login-phantomjs
+# johns-instabot
-Login to instagram with phantomjs
+Pwn Instagram with this Node.js bot

 Create a .env file